MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ---
-title: What are bots?
+title: What are bots in Microsoft Teams?
 author: clearab
 description: An overview of bots in Microsoft Teams. ms.topic: overview ms.author: anclear
 ---
-# What are bots?
+# What are bots in Microsoft Teams?

 Bots allow users to interact with your web service through text, interactive cards, and task modules.
 They're incredibly flexible — you can scope bots to handle a few simple commands or virtual assistants powered by artificial intelligence and natural language processing.
 They can be one aspect of a larger application or completely standalone.